mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > That night, in the third watch, holding a candle he secretly wrote the verse on the wall of the South corridor, to show what his mind had seen.

-So finally he decided to write the poem on the wall of the corridor, instead of giving his poem directly to the fifth patriarch.
-Because thirteen times he tried, but he couldn’t do it.
+So finally he decided to write the poem on the wall of the corridor, instead of giving his poem directly to the Fifth Patriarch.
+Because thirteen times he tried but he couldn’t do it.
 So that’s why he decided in that way.

-So next, the verse is,
+The verse is,

 >> The body is a Bodhi tree,
 >> The mind like a bright mirror stand.